fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 9-25.md

 	- About a dozen $0-1$, a dozen $1-2$, all the way up to 4
 	- Two instances in 5 range, two in 6 range, 2 in 7 range, 1 in 8 range
 - Will be looking into ways to optimize, however, since the 'binned' method requires typically dozens of KDEs to be generated, not sure how much faster I can get it.
+- Revising documentation to be done this weekend
+## Tasks
+- Revise documentation
+- Optimize bin-based KDE algorithms
+- Percentage based padding for min-max KDE bin range (handle cases where high frequency data is ***AT*** the extremes)
+		- Add comment explaining reasoning
+	- 1% default, but parameter
+- Bin number in plot title
+- Linear interpolation for KDE approximation for speedup
+	- Compare error with actuals
+	- Use same `sample_per_bin` to determine spaced points
+	- Plot approximation KDE over true KDE (for debugging)

 ![[Pasted image 20250926082118.png|500]]